-Early Dismissal Definition
+Early Dismissal-Definition

-Request to release children from school early creates a disruption to the learning environment.
-Excused early departures are those departures that are verified in writing by a medical professional, counselor, etc... or those departures approved by the building principals for extenuating circumstances.
+A request to release children from school prior to 2:20pm creates a disruption to the learning environment.
+Excused early departures are those departures that are verified in writing by a medical professional, counselor or those departures approved by the building principals for extenuating circumstances.

 If early dismissal is unavoidable, please follow this procedure:

-- Send a note to the office including your child's full name, teacher's name, date, time, and reason for early dismissal. - Report to the office at the designated time.
+- Send a note to your child's teacher including the date, time, and reason for early dismissal. - Report to the office at the designated time.
 Your child will be called to the office when you arrive.